-For a landlord, collecting a tenant's security deposit is the best way to protect yourself from lost funds.
-A security deposit serves to protect the landlord if the tenant breaks or violates the terms of the lease or rental agreement.
-However, like most states, California has its own rules and regulations that dictate how security deposits must be handled.
-As a landlord, it’s important to be familiar with these laws.
+For rental property owners, collecting a tenant's security deposit is the best way to protect yourself from lost funds like unpaid rent.
+A security deposit serves to protect the landlord if the tenant breaks or violates the terms of the lease agreement.
+However, like most states, California has its own rules and regulations that dictate how a security deposit must be handled.
+As a rental property owner, it’s important to be familiar with these laws.

-California security deposits have many benefits, and collecting them from your tenants can help you cover unexpected costs if you find yourself in any of the following situations:
+California security deposits have many benefits, and collecting a deposit from your tenants can help you cover unexpected costs if you find yourself in any of the following situations:

 - Your tenant fails to pay their utility bill.

-- There are excessive cleaning costs due to the tenant leaving the property in a state of extreme uncleanliness.
+- There are excessive cleaning costs due to the tenant leaving the unit in a state of extreme uncleanliness.

-- Your tenant causes excessive damage to the property.
+- Your tenant causes excessive damage to the unit.

-Want to know more about the California law regarding security deposits?
+Want to know more about the law regarding security deposits in California?
 Keep reading for a comprehensive overview of these laws.

-Your Guide to Security Deposit Laws in California
+Your Guide to Security Deposit Law in California

-According to California law, there is a limit to how much a landlord can charge a tenant for a security deposit.
-In the case of a furnished residential property, the landlord may charge up to three months’ rent as a maximum security deposit.
-In the case of an unfurnished residential property, they may charge up to two months' rent.
+The law in California limits how much landlords can charge a tenant for high security deposits.
+Limits can depend on whether or not the unit is furnished.
+In the case of a furnished residential property, landlords can choose to charge up to three months rent as a maximum security deposit.
+In the case of an unfurnished residential property, landlords may charge up to two months rent for security deposits.

-However, there are some exceptions to these rules.
-If the tenant owns a water bed, the landlord may add an extra amount equivalent to the cost of half a month’s rent.
-If the tenant is an active service member, then the cost of the security deposit limit is one month’s rent lower than the typical standard.
+However, there can be exception to the security deposit law regarding month's rent.
+If the tenant owns a water bed, the landlord can choose to increase the limit deposits to cover an extra amount equivalent to the cost of half of one month's rent.
+If the tenant is an active service member, then the landlord must limit security deposits to one month's rent lower than the typical month's rent standard.

-However, this is not the case if the tenant who is an active service member has a poor rental history or the unit is shared with at least one tenant who is not a service member, not including spouses, children, or domestic partners.
+However, this is not the case if the service member tenant has a poor rental history or the rental unit is shared with at least one tenant who is not a service member, not including spouses, children, or domestic partners.

-When it comes to security deposits in California, tenants must always have the opportunity to receive a refund.
-According to the California landlord tenant laws, it is prohibited for a lease or rental agreement to include any clauses that make security deposits non-refundable.
+When it comes to the law on security deposits in California, tenants must always have the opportunity to receive a refund from landlords.
+According to the California landlord tenant laws, it is prohibited for a lease agreement to include any clauses that make security deposits non-refundable.

 Storing a Security Deposit in California

-While some states have specific regulations regarding how a landlord may store a security deposit, California does not have any such rules.
+While some states have specific regulations regarding if a landlord holds a security deposit in a bank account and hwo they can access it, California does not have any such rules.

 Written Notice After Receiving a Security Deposit